Jaber F. Gubrium: Personal life

 He is married to Suzanne Kish Gubrium, who is a retired medical software developer.
 They have two daughters, Aline Gubrium and Erika Gubrium, and five grandchildren.
-Aline Gubrium is professor of public health at the University of Massachusetts, Amherst, and Erika Gubrium is professor of social work and social policy at Oslo Metropolitan University in Norway.
+Aline Gubrium is a professor of public health at the University of Massachusetts, Amherst, and Erika Gubrium is a professor of social work and social policy at Oslo Metropolitan University in Norway.

 Awards and honors

 Gubrium was a Fulbright Scholar at Tampere University in Finland (1996), Alfreda Kartha Distinguished Lecturer at the University of Toronto, Queen's University, and the University of Ottawa (1996), and Leiv Erikson Fellow at Oslo Metropolitan University in Norway (2012-13).

 Gubrium received a Distinguished Scholar award from the American Sociological Association's Section on Aging and the Life Course in 1996.

 He received a PhD honoris causa at Lund University, Sweden, on June 2, 2017.

 Gubrium is a fellow of the Gerontological Society of America.